SAREC-Lab/PuDZ/README.md

 ---

+<img align="right" width="350" src ="https://github.com/SAREC-Lab/PuDZ/blob/main/images/realtime.png">

 ### :mag_right: T7: Compass interference onboard sUAS
 Onboard anomaly detection was tested for vibration with the high-fidelity Gazebo simulator.
 We demonstrated that it could be detected in real-time and lead to adaptations e.g., reduce throttle, LOITER, LAND.
+Currently being ported to physical sUAS. <BR> <BR> Onboard anomaly detection courtesy of Nafee Al Islam. <BR>
 <a name="t7"></a>
-<img align="right" width="350" src ="https://github.com/SAREC-Lab/PuDZ/blob/main/images/realtime.png">

 ---